1 / 6

 Concert on the 24th of January will be broadcasted live on Mezzo Live HD

 - Ivo Kahánek / klavír

-A musician of tremendous emotional power, depth and expressiveness, Ivo Kahánek has gained his reputation as one of the most exciting pianists of his generation and is considered the best Czech contemporary pianist.
-He is recognised as one of the impressive Romantic pianists and also as a specialist in Czech repertoire.
+A musician of tremendous emotional power, depth and expressiveness, Ivo Kahánek has gained a reputation as one of the most exciting artists of his generation and is the Czech Republicʼs most acclaimed pianist.
+He is universally recognised as one of the foremost interpreters of Romantic piano music and is a particular specialist in Czech repertoire.
 He possesses a rare gift of creating an immediate and compelling emotional connection with his audiences.